jordengit/pad-object-detection/README.md

 It works pretty well.
 I'm providing a few example models I built, and scripts for you to regenerate them or train your own.

-Here are some screenshots of the first model I trained overnight that included 17 different object classes.
+Here are some screenshots of the faster_rcnn model after about two hours of training.

 <div align="center">
  <img src="https://raw.githubusercontent.com/nachoapps/pad-object-detection/master/docs/phone_trained.png" height="600px">